Cenx-DuyLinh/DACN2/Report.md

 		- Attach a leading edge device (Nose flaps, Kruger flaps, and slats)
 		- Other stuff
 		- Others: [Source to this stuff](https://www.ae.utexas.edu/courses/ase463q/design_pages/summer02/activewing/page009.html)
+	4. Adjust the angle of the 2 titled rotor so it can add lift

 # Flight mission
 ---